PeterWalchhofer/meineabgeordneten-graph-data/README.md

 `pip install followthemoney`

-With the FtM CLI, you can transform, modify and extend the data, e.g. in a juptyer notebook.
-For futher analyses, this is highly recommended.
+With the FtM CLI, you can transform, modify and extend the data, e.g. in a jupyter notebook.
+For further analyses, this is highly recommended.

 ## Aleph
 ---